jadissa/jWeather/README.md

 - You can change size of font in your `.env`, along with other settings
 - The reason this project requires MacOS is because I'm not aware of another way besides GeekTool to easily place an image on your desktop in a certain position.
 You could technically try alternatives to solve this, as I'm sure they exist
 - You may need to run `/path/to/php /path/to/jWeather/artisan weather:generate-image` to see those changes immediately
+- The free WeatherAPI.com plan has a limit of 1,000 API calls per day and 100 calls per minute.
+For higher usage, you can upgrade to a production or enterprise key, which offers more advanced usage management

 ## Tests
 `cd /path/to/jWeather && php artisan test --filter GenerateWeatherImageTest`